Motherboy XXX: Plot

-Gob argues his case in court that his marriage was never consummated, but his wife shows a recently taken picture of him next to her with his shirt pulled over his head.
-The judge says there’s no way to tell who it is, but Gob admits that it’s him, causing his lawyer to leave the room.
+Themes

 Jumping the shark

-Henry Winkler notes that Barry's "hopping" over the shark on the pier is a reference to the phrase Jumping the shark, which was coined by Jon Hein in response to Season Five, Episode 3, "Hollywood: Part 3" of the sitcom Happy Days (1974–1984), when his character Fonzie jumps over a shark while on water-skis.
+Henry Winkler notes that Barry's "hopping" over the shark on the pier is a reference to the phrase "jumping the shark", which was coined by Jon Hein in response to the episode "Hollywood: Part 3" of the sitcom Happy Days (1974–1984), when Winkler's character Fonzie jumps over a shark while on water skis.
 Winkler notes that he is "the only actor, maybe in the world, that has jumped the shark twice — once on Happy Days, and once on Arrested Development.”

+Production

+Development

+"Motherboy XXX" was directed by Joe Russo, and written by series creator Mitchell Hurwitz and co-executive producer Jim Vallely.
+It was Russo's ninth directing credit Hurwitz's 13th writing credit and Valley's ninth writing credit.
+It was the thirteenth episode of the season to be filmed.

 Burger King promotion

 One of Fox's corporate sponsors was Burger King, who provided promotional consideration for Arrested Development.
 Carl Weathers informs Tobias that you can refill your drink for free at the restaurant, and Tobias calls it a "wonderful restaurant".
 A poster promoting the then-new Spicy Tendercrisp Chicken Sandwich can be seen in the background.
-The episode was originally named "The Tendercrisp Chicken Comedy Half Hour".
+The episode was originally titled "The Tendercrisp Chicken Comedy Half Hour".

 Reception

+Viewers

+In the United States, the episode was watched by 6.08 million viewers on its original broadcast.

 Critical reception

 The A.V.
 Club writer Noel Murray called the episode "one of the funniest and ballsiest episodes in the entire run of Arrested Development".
-In 2019, Vulture writer Brian Tallerico ranked the episode 6th out of the series' 84 episodes.
+In 2019, Brian Tallerico from Vulture ranked the episode as the sixth best of the whole series.
+Series creator Mitchell Hurwitz ranked "Motherboy XXX" as his fourth favorite episode of the show.

 Accolades

-"Motherboy XXX" was nominated for Outstanding Single-Camera Picture Editing for a Comedy Series at the 57th Primetime Emmy Awards.
+Robert Bramwell was nominated for Outstanding Single-Camera Picture Editing for a Comedy Series at the 57th Primetime Emmy Awards for "Motherboy XXX".
 In her role as Lucille, Jessica Walter was nominated for Outstanding Supporting Actress in a Comedy Series for her appearance in the episode.